 Going for other colors is not advisable as people are fairly familiar with these standards that they see on the signboards.

 The sign that you place as a caution remark for a wet floor must be visible from all directions.
-They should also be noticeable for a person from a little far.
-Take into consideration the physical characteristics of the space in question and make sure you don’t place it too closes to places that are not static like a stairway, near the elevators or escalators.
+They should also be noticeable to a person from a little far.
+Take into consideration the physical characteristics of the space in question and make sure you don’t place it too close to places that are not static like a stairway, near the elevators or escalators.

 And most importantly, keep all the unused signs out of sight and yet accessible easily when need be.

 3. Using the wrong type of sign